rahulrj/rahulrj.github.io/_posts/2015-08-05-spdy-and-http2.md

 ## What was SPDY
-It sounded a bit strange that a single TCP connection was capable of handling only 1 HTTP request at a time.There is no concurrency involved here.So for the browser to fetch multiple resources at once,it will have to open multiple TCP connections per host.
+It sounded a bit strange that a single TCP connection was capable of handling only 1 HTTP request at a time.There is no concurrency involved here.So for the browser to achieve concurrency and fetch multiple resources at once,it will have to open multiple TCP connections per host.
 So most of the browsers(including chrome) have the limitation of opening a max of 6 TCP connections for a host.
 That means if you have a host and you fire 7 downloads from it at the same time from the same browser, the 7th one will wait until one of them is successfully downloaded.
 <br><br>
 This was one of the several glaring flaws that existed in HTTP/1.X.
 As it was formulated in 1999 and continued for about another 15 years, it was really a time to improve it in certain aspects to fit the current needs.
 So Google took the responsibility upon **herself** and came out with SPDY.
 IETF,after some time started with HTTP/2 considering SPDY as its base and they improved on SPDY by taking the inputs from the community and the implementors of HTTP clients of various other languages.
 Thereafter,Google decided to deprecate SPDY and support HTTP/2 only with both Google's lead SPDY engineers Mike Belshe and Roberto Peon working on the HTTP/2 implementation.